Half-Guinea-Press/morevnas_daughter/docs/index.md

     Storm	Thunderwave
     Source: BGG, page 18

-Telekinetic: Chr
+???
+"Telekinetic: Chr"

     You learn to move things with your mind, granting you the following benefits:
     Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.
     You learn the mage hand cantrip.
 You can cast it without verbal or somatic components, and you can make the spectral hand invisible.
 If you already know this spell, its range increases by 30 feet when you cast it.
 Its spellcasting ability is the ability increased by this feat.
     As a bonus action, you can try to telekinetically shove one creature you can see within 30 feet of you.
 When you do so, the target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + the ability modifier of the score increased by this feat) or be moved 5 feet toward you or away from you.
 A creature can willingly fail this save.
     Source: TCE, page 81

-Racial Features:
+## Racial Features:
-Custom Lineage
+???
+"Custom Lineage"

     Ability Scores: Choose any +2
     Size: Small or Medium
     Speed: 30 ft.
     Instead of choosing one of the game's races for your character at 1st level, you can use the following traits to represent your character's lineage, giving you full control over how your character's origin shaped them:

     Creature Type.
 You are a humanoid.
 You determine your appearance and whether you resemble any of your kin.
     Size.
 You are Small or Medium (your choice).
     Feat.
 You gain one feat of your choice for which you qualify.
     Variable Trait.
 You gain one of the following options of your choice: (a) darkvision with a range of 60 feet or (b) proficiency in one skill of your choice.
     Languages.
 You can speak, read, and write Common and one other language that you and your DM agree is appropriate for your character.
     Your race is considered to be a Custom Lineage for any game feature that requires a certain race, such as elf or dwarf.

     Source: TCE, page 8

-Background Features:
+## Background Features:
-Rune Carver
+???
+"Rune Carver"

     Skill Proficiencies: History, Perception

     Tool Proficiencies: One set of artisan's tools

     Languages: Giant

     Equipment: A set of artisan's tools (one of your choice), a small knife, a whetstone, a set of common clothes, and a pouch containing 10 gp

     Rune Styles
     Each rune carver has a unique style and preferred medium.
 To determine how you make your runes, you can roll on the Rune Style table.

     Rune Style
     d6	Style
     1	You inscribe runes in wax or clay with a fine metal needle.
     2	You whittle pieces of wood into small figurines you mark with runes.
     3	You engrave runes onto glass beads and thread them onto necklaces and bracelets.
     4	You stitch runes into the hems of clothing.
     5	You carve runes on a set of animal bones you can throw in different formations.
     6	You draw runes into candles, melting the wax to smooth over the engravings.
     Building a Rune Carver Character
     Scholarly pursuits, ancient mysteries, or a fateful encounter might inspire a character to pursue the secrets of a rune carver.

     Feature: Rune Shaper
     You gain the Rune Shaper feat.

     Suggested Characteristics
     The Rune Carver Personality Traits table suggests a variety of traits you might adopt for your character.

     d6	Personality Trait
     1	Is it practical to learn an ancient language that is rarely spoken?
 No. But is it fun?
 Very.
     2	I learned one of my ancestors was a lauded rune carver whose story was lost to time.
 I seek to rekindle that legacy.
     3	The old, traditional markings of runecraft look so boring.
 Why not give my runes some flair?
     4	In my studies of runes, I strive to understand how great civilizations of the past fell, so I can prevent it from happening to societies of the present.
     5	Life may be a whirlwind of chaos, but whenever I create my runes, I feel at peace.
     6	My brain struggles to process words written in ink, but the feeling of carved runes makes my mind sing.
     Source: BGG, page 12

-Class Features:
+## Class Features:
-Witch:
+### Witch:
 Spellcasting
 You have learned to mold and reshape the magic that curses you into spells.
 CANTRIPS